-- Unlimited apps, unlimited orgs, and unlimited teams.
+- Unlimited apps, unlimited organizations, and unlimited teams

-- 1 concurrent build pipeline per organization or user account and up to 30 minutes for each build.
+- 1 build pipeline per organization or user account, 240 build minutes per month, and up to 30 minutes per build

-- Push notifications to up to 5 audiences.
+- Push notifications to up to 5 audience groups

-Unlimited launch tests, and a 30-day free trial for Tests with unlimited device hours.
+- A 30-day free trial for 1 device with unlimited device hours

 You can see the full breakdown of the pricing on the official pricing page

 You can configure a plan for either your org or your user account.
 If you configure a plan for an org, all apps under this org will be under the configured plan.
 If you configure for your user account, all apps under your user account will be under the configured plan.

 If configuring for your account, click on the user's menu and click on settings > billing.
 If configuring for your org, go to org > manage > billing.

 In the billing settings page, click on configure plan.
 This view will walk you through purchasing your new plan.
 By default, the sliders will be set to the free tier.
 You can configure the sliders to add more Builds, Tests or upgrade your push service.